Sign-Up Bonus Credit Cards

 Some users point out that sign-up bonuses are quite generous and not too difficult to earn.
 One user noted:

-However, others caution that rewards programs can influence spending habits, sometimes leading people to overspend without realising it:
+However, others caution that rewards programs can influence spending habits, sometimes leading people to overspend without realising it.
+One user commented:

 This highlights the importance of sticking to your normal spending habits when pursuing bonus points.
 Credit card providers typically require you to spend a certain amount within a limited time to qualify for the bonus points.
 While these offers may be tempting, if the spending requirement exceeds your budget, you could end up in a cycle of costly debt.